Diane Kingston

+From 2019 she was the global technical lead for disability rights and equalities at Sightsavers until she retired from professional life in 2006 due to fibromyalgia.
+The decision followed a period of managing her fluctuating health while continuing her career promoting disability rights, especially for women and girls with disabilities in low income countries.

 Early life

 Kingston was born on 4 October 1966 and brought up in Barnstaple, North Devon.
 She left school with few qualifications, a fact attributed to undiagnosed dyslexia, but was accepted as a mature student at Queen's University, Belfast.
 She graduated in 1995 with First Class honours in Women's Studies and went on to get a master's degree in Science and Technology Policy from the Science and Policy Research Unit at the University of Sussex.

 International development

 Kingston has worked on social justice issues all her life, in particular relating to international development and human rights.
 She worked at the Institute of Development Studies (IDS) as a research officer before becoming the joint Country Director of VSO Indonesia.
 The loss of a leg in a road traffic accident in Indonesia led to relocation to the UK.
-Kingston then became the Global Disability Advisor for Sightsavers, where she co-authored policy briefs on the Millennium Development Goals (MDGs) and people with disabilities, and disability and social inclusion.
-From 2011-2017, Kingston was the Deputy Director of Advocacy and Alliances for CBM, a Christian international development organisation.
-She was the lead author of CBM's position paper on the post-MDG global framework, co-editor of its 2030 development goals publication and author of their infographic showing the relationship between human rights and the Sustainable Development Goals.
-From 2017-2019, Kingston was the Senior Advisor for Policy and Government Affairs at Frontline AIDS.
+Kingston then became the global disability advisor for Sightsavers, where she co-authored policy briefs on the Millennium Development Goals (MDGs) and people with disabilities, and disability and social inclusion.
+From 2011 to 2017, Kingston was the Deputy Director of Advocacy and Alliances for CBM, a Christian international development organisation.
+She was the lead author of CBM's position paper on the post-MDG global framework, co-editor of its 2030 development goals publication and author of their infographic showing the relationship between disability rights and the Sustainable Development Goals.
+From 2017 to 2019, Kingston was the senior advisor for policy and government affairs at Frontline AIDS.
 In 2019, she authored their publication on linking HIV to the Sustainable Development Goals and human rights.
-Kingston is a member of the UK’s Department for International Development (DFID) Independent Reference Group on tackling sexual exploitation and abuse and sexual harassment., and was appointed as a non-executive director of the board of Development Initiatives in July 2019.
+Kingston was a member of the UK’s Department for International Development (DFID) Independent Reference Group on tackling sexual exploitation and abuse and sexual harassment., between 2019-2021 and was a non-executive director of the board of Development Initiatives from 2019-2021.